 In re Ricardo P. (Electronic Search)

-In addition, searches of electronic devices can reveal a young person’s private and sensitive personal information on topics such as reproductive health care and family life.
-The price of any youthful transgression cannot be that the government has an all-access, long-term pass to a person’s private life that chills access to the supportive communities and rehabilitative services that will help build a healthy and productive future.”
+As we argued in our brief: “The price of any youthful transgression cannot be that the government has an all-access, long-term pass to a person’s private life that chills access to the supportive communities and rehabilitative services that will help build a healthy and productive future.”
 In re Ricardo P. makes it clear that imposing that price on every young person on probation is not permitted under California law.